 This homemade vegetable stock comes in really handy for these days and to make many of your recipes healthier and tastier by adding it instead of stock cubes.

 In our household, we cook homemade vegetable stock every second week and freeze it to have it always available for cooking or making soups.
 It takes 10 minutes to prepare and you can leave it cooking while doing other things.

-You can add to this recipe any vegetables that you have in your fridge or pantry as it will simply add more flavour and nutrients.
-Some vegetables we would avoid including in your stock are potatoes, zucchinis or beets.
+You can add to this recipe any vegetables that you have in your fridge or pantry as it will simply add more flavor and nutrients.
+Some vegetables we would avoid including in your stock are potatoes, zucchini or beets.

 Here is a list of different recipes that we make with our Vegetable Stock:

-- Vegan Pho: If you need a delicious stock for Ramen, same applies for Pho.
-This noodle soup needs to be cooked with homemade stock to have the flavour that you are looking for.
+- Vegan Pho: If you need a delicious stock for Ramen, the same applies to Pho.
+This noodle soup needs to be cooked with homemade stock to have the flavor that you are looking for.

 - Katsu Curry: When cooking a Katsu sauce, use a homemade stock instead of a shop-bought one.
 The taste you get from homemade stock is difficult to get from a cube or shop-bought pack.